AnimeSwap/docs/docs/tutorial/what_is_animeswap.md

 ## Protocol, Interface, Labs

-To begin, we should make clear the distinctions between the different areas of "Uniswap", some of which may confuse new users.

-- **Uniswap Labs**: The company which developed the Uniswap protocol, along with the web interface.
+- **AnimeSwap Labs**: The team which developed the AnimeSwap protocol, along with the web interface.
-- **The Uniswap Protocol**: A suite of persistent, non-upgradable smart contracts that together create an automated market maker, a protocol that facilitates peer-to-peer market making and swapping of ERC-20 tokens on the Ethereum blockchain.
+- **The AnimeSwap Protocol**: A suite of persistent, non-upgradable smart contracts that together create an automated market maker, a protocol that facilitates peer-to-peer market making and swapping of ERC-20 tokens on the Ethereum blockchain.
-- **The Uniswap Interface**: A web interface that allows for easy interaction with the Uniswap protocol.
-The interface is only one of many ways one may interact with the Uniswap protocol.
+- **The AnimeSwap Interface**: A web interface that allows for easy interaction with the AnimeSwap protocol.
+The interface is only one of many ways one may interact with the AnimeSwap protocol.
-- **Uniswap Governance**: A governance system for governing the Uniswap Protocol, enabled by the UNI token.

-The following is a brief overview of the _Uniswap protocol_
+The following is a brief overview of the _AnimeSwap Protocol_

 ## Introduction